-- The windowsill approach: Try this if your tomatoes have already started to show some ripened color.
+- The windowsill approach: Try this if your tomatoes have already started to show some ripened colour.
 Simply put them on the sill of a window that gets sunlight.
 Inspect them daily for progress.
-You can also remove tomatoes you have ripening in a bag or box once they start showing signs of color and continue their ripening on the window sill.
+You can also remove tomatoes you have ripening in a bag or box once they start showing signs of colour and continue their ripening on the window sill.

 To ripen tomatoes on the vine you can try:

-- Remove flower clusters.
+- Removing flower clusters.
 Pluck new flower clusters from tomato plants that have already set fruit.
 Removing flowers will direct the plant’s energy into ripening the fruit already maturing on the vine.

-- Remove small or excess fruit.
+- Removing small or excess fruit.
 Pick small or excess fruit off of the tomato plant.
 Removing immature fruit or fruit you will not use will allow the plant to divert energy into ripening larger, already maturing fruit.
-Tomatoes that reach “mature green” size and have their first blush of color can be ripened off the vine at room temperature.
+Tomatoes that reach “mature green” size and have their first blush of colour can be ripened off the vine at room temperature.